Common Causes Of High Hemoglobin Levels (Polycythemia)

 Causes Of High Hemoglobin Levels

-Many of us don't consider high hemoglobin levels a problem but it can be.
-More importantly, the underlying cause might need urgent attention – whether it is something as easily fixed as dehydration or a condition like a heart or pulmonary ailment that requires medical intervention.
+Many of us don't consider high hemoglobin levels a problem, but it can be.
+More importantly, the underlying cause might need urgent attention – from something as easily fixed as dehydration to a more serious condition like a heart or pulmonary ailment.
 Smoking, excessive drinking, and high exposure to carbon monoxide can also be triggers.
-Babies born post-term or at high altitude or who have diabetic mothers can also develop high hemoglobin levels.
+Babies born post-term or at high altitudes or who have diabetic mothers can also develop high hemoglobin levels.

 Why Is Hemoglobin So Important?

 Red blood cells and hemoglobin are integral to the healthy functioning of your body.
 The hemoglobin itself transports oxygen to various parts of your body, keeping the tissues supplied with adequate levels of oxygen.
 The higher your red blood cell count, the more the hemoglobin and, by extension, the better equipped your body will be to ensure oxygen is available everywhere.1

 A blood test should help you test your hemoglobin levels

 - A normal healthy adult male should have hemoglobin levels of 13.8 to 17.2 g/dL.

 - A normal healthy adult female should have a measure 12.1 to 15.1 g/dL.